lamfo-unb/RMCriteria/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Update
-* Update to the new version RMCriteria 0.1.0
+* Update to the new version RMCriteria 0.1.1

 ## News
-* This is the first version of the package.
+* This is the second version of the package with new calculations for Promethee IV Kernel, solving its old bugs.